 If you are used to telling yourself, “I’ll do it tomorrow“, you might need to visualize the outcome instead of the tasks themselves in order to cope with this feeling of laziness.

-For instance, getting motivated to deep clean your home can be really hard if you start to think about all the things you need to get done and how long it will take you.
+For instance, getting motivated to clean your home can be really hard if you start thinking about everything you need to get done and how long it will take you.

 But if you focus on having a super clean, tidy, and nice-smelling home instead, it will be easier to get started.